rgraca/SKMultilineLabel/README.md

 # SKMultilineLabel
-An Objective-C conversion of a Swift version at https://github.com/craiggrummitt/ActionSwift3/blob/master/ActionSwift3/SKMultilineLabel.swift
+An Objective-C conversion from a Swift version at https://github.com/craiggrummitt/ActionSwift3/blob/master/ActionSwift3/SKMultilineLabel.swift.